 Software developers must have the technical creativity required to solve problems uniquely.
 They need to be fluent in the computer languages that are used to write the code for programs.

 Communication skills are vital for securing the necessary information and insight from end users about how the software is functioning.
-You will find that the salaries for software developers are quite substantial.

 Database administrators analyze and evaluate the data needs of users.
 They develop and improve data resources to store and retrieve critical information.

 They need the problem-solving skills of the computer science major to correct any malfunctions in databases and to modify systems as the needs of users evolve.
-It's a profession that pays quite well.

 03Computer Hardware Engineer